Braised Grass-fed Beef with Root Vegetables and Fennel

 Braising is a timeless technique, which transforms economical cuts of meat into a succulent and juicy dish.
-The meat is first seared in a heavy pan and then simmered very slowly in a compound stock, which infuses it with flavor and renders it fork tender.
 Here we are using grass-fed beef chuck roast but there are a variety of types and cuts of meat that lend themselves beautifully to this method of cooking.

 Read the "Notes" tab for additional tips and info.

-- 3 (or so) pounds PCC grass-fed beef chuck roast, about 2 inches thick (see Notes) Add to list
+- 3 pounds PCC grass-fed beef chuck roast, about 2 inches thick (see note) Add to list

 - Salt and pepper, to taste Add to list